A Look at Turo and How You Can Make Money With Your Car

 One thing that’s great about Turo is that the service allows you to set some of your own policies for your vehicle.
 This could mean banning smoking, pets, and more — and charging a cleaning fee for those who disobey your rules.
 There are, of course, some restrictions to the policies and fees you can enforce, but Turo’s host FAQ has some more information on that.

 Speaking of your policies, one major decision you’ll need to make about your rental is your delivery policy.
 Turo allows you to offer set delivery prices to various airports, landmarks, and other locations as well as set a delivery radius.
 Incidentally they also note that listings that offer free delivery get booked 60% more than those that charge for or don’t offer delivery — just one more thing to think about when you’re setting up your listing.

 Last but not least, Turo advises that response time can be a major factor in getting your listing to rank better in searches.
 Since those looking at your listings will be able to see your Response Rate and Response Time, there’s even more motivation to ensure you’re doing what you can to respond in a timely manner.

 How does Turo’s insurance and coverage work?

 To be sure, handing over your car to a stranger is certainly not for the faint of heart.
 Luckily Turo works to ease your fears by providing up to $750,000 in third-party liability insurance from Liberty Mutual as well as other coverage options for your rentals.
 The platform offers different tiers of coverage that will impact the percentage of the rental fee you’ll retain but could provide you with better peace of mind.
-In July 2020, Turo overhauled their plans and now features five options, each named for the percentage of the rental fee that the host will retain: 60 Plan, 70 Plan, 75 Plan, 80 Plan, and 85 Plan.
+In July 2020, Turo overhauled their plans (which were again updated in 2021) and now features five options, each named for the percentage of the rental fee that the host will retain: 60 Plan, 75 Plan, 80 Plan, 85 Plan, and 90 Plan.